 New quake hits Turkey, toppling more buildings: 1 killed

-Yesilyurt’s mayor, Mehmet Cinar, told HaberTurk television that a father and daughter were trapped beneath the rubble of a four-story building in the town.
-The pair had entered the damaged building to collect belongings.
+A father and daughter who were trapped beneath the ruins of a four-story building in Yesilyurt were rescued with injuries.
+They had entered the damaged building to collect belongings.

-Elsewhere in Malatya, search-and-rescue teams were sifting through the rubble of two damaged buildings that toppled on top of some parked cars, HaberTurk reported.
+Elsewhere in Malatya, search-and-rescue teams were sifting through the rubble of two damaged buildings that toppled on some parked cars, HaberTurk reported.
+It was not clear if anyone was trapped under the debris.

 Malatya was among 11 Turkish provinces hit by the magnitude 7.8 earthquake that devastated parts of southern Turkey and northern Syria on Feb.
 6.

-AFAD’s chief urged people not to enter damaged buildings saying strong aftershocks continue to pose a risk.
-Close to 10,000 aftershocks have hit the region affected by the quake since Feb.
+AFAD’s chief urged people not to enter damaged buildings, saying strong aftershocks continue to pose a risk.
+More than 10,000 aftershocks have hit the region since Feb.
 6.

+The World Bank said Monday it estimates that the massive earthquake caused $34.2 billion in “direct damages” — an equivalent of 4% of the country’s GDP in 2021.

+The recovery and reconstruction cost could be potentially twice as large, the World Bank said, adding that GDP losses would also add to the earthquake’s cost.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to show that the estimated damage is $34.2 billion, not $43.2 billion.